gpilab/gpilab.github.io/content/posts/2019-05-05-ISMRM-Demo-Primer.md

 * Using Amazon-EC2 via AMI
 * Using a Virtual Machine Locally

+If you are not familiar with either of these technologies, it would behoove you to take some time before the meeting to get one of these setups working.

 ---------

 # Using Amazon-EC2 via AMI
-Lets start by defining these terms:
+Lets start by introducing some terms:

 * EC2: Elastic Compute Cloud (the '2' is meant to save space by doubling the abbreviated 'C')
     * The "elastic compute" generally referes to a computer in the cloud that you can use by secure shelling (ssh) into and starting services like an jupyter notebook or web-server, etc...